 The possibility of receiving an Advance Parole document is neither automatic nor risk-free, however.
 This article will discuss both whether and how to apply for Advance Parole as a DACA recipient.

 Just to be clear, your DACA status is not enough by itself to allow you to leave the U.S. and be admitted back upon your return.
 You should not even attempt to travel without first applying for and receiving an Advance Parole Document.
 If you leave without Advance Parole, you will likely be denied reentry and your DACA approval will be cancelled.

-Also, the Customs and Border Patrol (CBP) officer whom you will meet upon your return can deny your entry if he or she thinks you are "inadmissible," most likely for health or security reasons.
+Also, the Customs and Border Protection (CBP) officer whom you will meet upon your return can deny your entry if he or she thinks you are "inadmissible," most likely for health or security reasons.
 Also, you'll be in a weaker arguing position than someone who has, say, held a U.S. green card (lawful permanent residence) for a number of years.

 Worse yet, if you have an outstanding order of removal or deportation on your record (perhaps because an immigration court ordered you deported, or you neglected to show up for a court hearing), leaving the U.S. could be viewed as your having followed through with the deportation.
 You would not be allowed to return to the U.S. for many years (the exact length depends on the reason for which you were ordered deported).
 Definitely see an attorney if you are in this situation.
 The attorney may be able to reopen the immigration proceedings and then have them closed based on your DACA grant.

 Simply wanting to take a vacation or say hello to family is not enough to qualify DACA recipients for an Advance Parole travel document.
 You will need to show not only that you have been approved for DACA, but that you have a reason for traveling, either for:

 Along with your application (described next), you will need to supply authoritative documentary evidence to back up whichever of these purposes you claim.